anujs2099/rhce-sample-exams_2nd-edition/lab1.md

 -  Get help about the password_hash filter
 -  List all the keywords (statements) you can get help for
 -  Get help about the delegate_to keyword (statement)
+-  Find out which collection sefcontext module belongs to

 **Task 5**